-We try to celebrate how much joy we can bring in to our home through making family life more eco-friendly, rather than getting gloomy about being the mere drop in the ocean.
+Our aim is to celebrate how much joy we can bring in to our home through making family life more eco-friendly, rather than getting gloomy about being the mere drop in the ocean.

 We choose to recycle, but how much of our recycling actually gets reused?
-We choose local products, but they come wrapped in plastic.
+Or we choose local products, but they come wrapped in plastic.
 We choose not to fly, but the ferry belches out fossil fuels.
 Being aware, well-researched and intentional about our decision making is important.
 It isn’t straightforward yet our choices can and do make a difference.

 Most of us know the basics, we feel great concern about the effect of our lives on our environment.
 So what can we do to make family life more eco?
 Here are some ideas that are quick and relatively easy to implement.
 We’d love to hear your ideas too in the comments.